marklogic/node-client-api/README.md

 The Node.js API also distributes with some additional examples to supplement the examples from the Getting Started introduction.

-Follow the instructions in the readme file in the example distribution:
+Follow the instructions in the example distribution:

     examples/1readme.txt